-- Is developing its project financing activities in favour of climate friendly financing and its green bond structuring.
-The goal is in particular to double the size of green loan portfolio from 2019 to 2022. - Encourages relevant partnerships.
+- Is developing its project financing activities in favour of climate friendly financing and its green bond and green loan structuring.
+The goal is in particular to double the size of green loan portfolio from 2019 to 2022, - Encourages relevant partnerships.